Zantac & Cancer: What to Know About Ranitidine

 How Do I Get Help with My Zantac Lawsuit?

 If you’ve taken Zantac or any other type of ranitidine medication, call Arnold & Itkin LLP as soon as possible.
 Our team is standing by to provide a completely free and confidential assessment of your case.
 We’ll listen to what happened to you and explain your options, so you know what steps to take next.
 Since we’ve obtained results against some of the largest pharmaceutical companies in the world, we’re ready to fight for the compensation that you deserve.
 If the other side isn’t being fair, we won’t hesitate to take your case to trial.
-We do this because our clients need to have their lives restored as much as possible and they deserve need the results we’re capable of securing.
+We do this because our clients need to have their lives restored and they deserve need the results we’re capable of securing.

 Demand answers with the Zantac lawsuit attorneys from Arnold & Itkin LLP.
 Learning if you have a case is free, and you’ll only pay us if we get results for you.